The Good Samaritan Revisited

 We should also note that Jesus’ answer- his story of the man who fell among thieves and found his neighbour to be the one who helped him – is also a clear message to Church goers today.
 Love for God and neighbour is not achieved by simply declaring that love exists.
 The words of Eliza Doolittle in the musical “My fair Lady” may come to mind.
 “Don’t talk of love, show me!”

 We are rather good at recognizing hypocrisy in other faiths.
-For example it is easy to pour scorn on ISIS terrorists who claim to support the Koran which states that killing the innocent is forbidden and yet there they are deliberately killing randomly-chosen victims in a Bangladesh restaurant, or bombing city streets in Baghdad.
-Surely whatever they these particular followers of what they call is Islamic State are, it is not those who respect the Koran.
-I wonder if we can similarly recognise hypocrisy in followers of Christ – especially if at times those followers are us.
-And would we recognise a follower of ISIS as being the face of Christ if we catch one caring for his or her enemy?
+For example it is easy to pour scorn on ISIS terrorists who claim to support the Koran which states that killing the innocent is forbidden and yet there they are deliberately killing randomly-chosen victims in a Bangladesh place of worship, or getting people to blow themselves up on city streets to cause as much suffering as possible.
+Surely whatever they these particular followers of what they call is Islamic State are, it is not those who truly respect the Koran.
+Yet I wonder if we can similarly recognise hypocrisy in followers of Christ – especially if at times those followers are us.
+And think about this one: would we recognise a follower of ISIS as being the face of Christ if we catch one caring for his or her enemy?

-I happen to think Bertrand Russell was right when he addressed a British readership just emerging from the Second World War claiming that Christians had not understood the parable of the Good Samaritan and could not begin to do so until they thought of the Samaritan as the equivalent of a German (Nazi) or Japanese.
-For our post war generation the Samaritan might now for example be the equivalent of some militant extremist, and preferably one of a religious persuasion we would utterly reject.
+I happen to think Bertrand Russell was right when he addressed a British readership just emerging from the Second World War claiming that most Christians of that day had not understood the parable of the Good Samaritan and would not begin to do so until they thought of the Samaritan as the equivalent of a German (Nazi) or Japanese.
+For our post war generation the Samaritan might now for example be the equivalent of any militant extremist, and preferably one of a religious persuasion we would utterly reject.

 We also need to listen to Russell when he further suggested that such a substitution would probably offend modern Christians because it might remind them how far they had wandered from the principles of Christ.

-Again for the story to have its desired impact, those walking past on the other side must be our standard role models.
-Not Pharisees but perhaps at least ministers for our preferred denomination, and if not a Levite, at least a typical respected member of society or Church leaders’ meeting representative.
+Yet for the story to have its desired impact, those walking past on the other side must be our standard role models.
+If not Pharisees but at least ministers for our preferred denomination, and if not a Levite, at least a typical respected member of society or Church leaders’ meeting representative.

 It is hard to believe that no ordinary law abiding citizen in Nazi Germany noticed what was happening to the Jews, yet clearly the majority preferred to be bystanders.
-Similarly in the deep South of the United States you may have seen the film “Mississippi Burning” In that film the Ku Klux Klan murders of a couple of black men and a couple of white Jewish men were portrayed.
-In 1964 the White Knights of the KKK very publically shot them dead and buried them at the site of an earthen dam.
+Perhaps like me you may have seen the film “Mississippi Burning” portraying events in the deep South of the United States.
+In that film the Ku Klux Klan murders of a couple of black men and a couple of white Jewish men were portrayed.
+In 1964 the White Knights of the KKK very publically shot the victims dead and buried them at the site of an earthen dam.
 The outrage in the northern half of the United States was immediate and fierce, as it should have been.

 Jesus implied message is that love which is unrelated to action is not love, no matter how many correct answers we might know to the key religious questions.
 Nor, we discover in Jesus’ parable, is having neighbours the same as being a neighbour oneself.